-The Arkansas Nurse Practice Act (NPA) and its Rules provide that the Board may deny, suspend, revoke, limit, or otherwise discipline any license to practice nursing or certificate of prescriptive authority for certain causes.
+The Arkansas Nurse Practice Act (NPA) and its Rules provide that the Arkansas State Board of Nursing (ASBN) may deny, suspend, revoke, limit, or otherwise discipline any license to practice nursing or certificate of prescriptive authority for certain causes.

 The Board is able to regulate the practice of licensed nurses through its disciplinary process.
 Pursuant to Arkansas Code § 17-87-309, the Board has the authority to deny, suspend, revoke, or limit any license to practice nursing or to otherwise discipline a licensee who is guilty of conduct outlined in that law.